 Email me about our organizational metrics, how we use Salesforce, or anything related to software management.

-Email me with your questions about the Story Fellowship, our Story Tracker database, or story submission criteria.
+Email me with your questions about our Story Tracker database, or story submission criteria.

 Email me about solutions journalism trainings and newsroom partnerships in the New England states.